 Production Identifier (PI)

-One of two components of the UDI.
-Equals GTIN and is variable.
+The second of the two components of the UDI.
+It equals the GTIN and it is variable.
 It is the manufacturing ID and therefore contains the manufacturing and expiration date and the serial number.

 Single Point of Truth

 Data in large volumes must be kept up-to-date and in compliance with guidelines for up to 20 years.
-So that nothing can get mixed up, there must be only one place where the data can be managed centrally and where all parties involved must have access.
-Otherwise, there is a danger that not all versions will be on the same stand.
+So that nothing can get mixed up, there must be only one place where the data can be managed centrally and where all parties involved need to have access.
+Otherwise, there is a danger that not all versions are up to the same standard.

 The data must be kept available for up to 20 years, but at least for the duration of the life cycle of the respective product.